 Carolyn Deller and Santiago Gallino (Working) Pay for Quantity or Time?
 Implications for Work Speed and Quality.

 Carolyn Deller (2019), Reflections on Obtaining Archival Data from the Field, Journal of Financial Reporting, 4 (1), pp. 25-36.

 Abstract: This article draws on my experiences conducting field research utilizing archival company data and provides a roadmap for such projects.
 Specifically, I provide an overview of the main stages typically involved in a field study utilizing archival company data: finding a suitable research site; visiting the research site; receiving the data; processing the data; and completing the research project.
 In so doing, I highlight many of the opportunities as well as challenges involved in such projects.
 My hope is that sharing my experiences will prove useful for other researchers embarking on, or considering, field research of this nature.

-Carolyn Deller, Susanna Gallani, Tatiana Sandino (Working), In Search of Organizational Alignment Using a 360-Degree Assessment System: Evidence from a Retail Chain (Working Paper).
+Carolyn Deller, Susanna Gallani, Tatiana Sandino (Working), Using a 360-Degree Assessment System to Promote Core Values: A Field Experiment in a Retail Chain.